yassine-turki/ada-template-website/README.md

     </figcaption>
 </figure>

-Oh wow actually it seems that movies with more men tend to generate more revenue, of course...🙄 There is a linear dropoff in revenue from Female proportions above around 60%.
+Oh wow actually it seems that movies with more men tend to generate more revenue, of course...🙄 There is a linear dropoff in revenue from female proportions above 60%.
 After running some hypothesis tests we see get a pearson coefficient of -0.072 with p value 4e-10 and a spearman coefficient of -0.067 with p value 8x10e-9.
 So the correlation is not very strong, but it is statistically significant.

 And is there a correlation between an actress's age and the revenue of the movie in which she plays?